ssocias/cassie_docs/source/notifications.rst

 To return notifications of a particular type, you may use the "notification_type" parameter to include one or more notification_types from the table above.
 For example, ``/?notification_type=group-approved&notification_type=castie-needs-answer/``, will return two lists of Notification Objects.
 One for "group-approved" notifications and one for "castie-needs-answer" notifications.

-Calling this enpoint sets all notificaitons to ``has_been_read = True``.
+Calling this enpoint sets all notificaitons to ``has_been_read = True`` (except for the "castie-needs-answer" notifications, which are always unread).
 So, only call this endpoint when the User clicks on the Activity tab.
-Or else it will interfere with the way I keep track of new notifications.
+Or else it will interfere with the way we keep track of new notifications!

 **Definition**